joshbegley/favorite-every-tweet/README.md

 Favorite every tweet you can see.

-Paste the javascript below into the console, press enter, and your browser will automatically scroll down and like every tweet.
+Open Twitter, paste the javascript below into the console, press enter, and your browser will automatically scroll down and like every tweet.

 ```
 setInterval(function(){